 - Choose a Pediatrician, who can care for your newborn for the first time at the hospital

-- Get a safe car seat for your baby’s ride home from the hospital, and contact Janie Walther, e-mail or call 270-688-4878 for help with installation.
+- Get a safe car seat for your baby’s ride home from the hospital.
 If you need help in getting a car seat, Owensboro Health Foundation Car Seat Assistance Program may be able to help.